 If you plan to stay in Úbeda, I would recommend you to find a place in the old town.
 There are different options and prices are reasonable.
-We found ourselves a beautiful hotel in a former “casona”/mansion (16th century) and although I didn’t really plan to name places to stay or eat, I think this place deserves the mention: Apartamentos Turistícos El Losal.
-Highly recommended.
+We found ourselves a beautiful hotel in a former “casona”/mansion (16th century) and although I didn’t really plan to name specific places to stay and/or eat, I think this place deserves the mention: Apartamentos Turistícos El Losal.

 Our room – and I think all the rooms in this hotel – had its own kitchenette.
 As the hotel doesn’t provide breakfast, a great way to prepare your own with local products.
-The hotel has a garden and a pool (Although I have to admit, the water in the pool at the time was soooo cold, it took me 10 minutes and some restrained screams to get in).
+The hotel has a beautiful garden & a small pool.

-Besides that, a great place.
 We met the owner/administrator only during check-in, but he was very helpful.
 He gave us many useful tips of what to do in & around Úbeda.
-Also, he told us where to eat and, and more importantly, where NOT to eat.
+Also, he told us where to eat & more importantly, where NOT to eat.
 At the end of this warm welcome, he even gave us a little tour of the old wine cellar underneath this beautiful hotel.

-Úbeda is foremost an open air museum.
-Nevertheless, there are several monuments open to the public.
+Úbeda in itself is an open air museum.
+Nevertheless, several monuments are open to the public.
 During weekdays, you can visit the municipality, which was the former palace of one Úbeda’s most famous nobleman.

 Every day you can visit the main churches of Úbeda.
 Like the Sacra Capilla del Salvador/ Sacred Chapel of the Saviour.
 This church was built in the “golden” 16th century – like most monuments and the hotel we stayed in.

-From Úbeda we made a day trip to the nearby town of Baeza (only 8 kilometers/ 5 miles away).
+From Úbeda we made a day trip – actually Half-a-Day-trip – to the nearby town of Baeza (only 8 kilometers/ 5 miles away).

 Baeza’s past in many ways runs parallel to that of Úbeda.
 Although it was reconquered a few years earlier than the bigger neighbour, namely in 1227.
 From then on, they grew up together and went through the same highs & lows.

-Baeza, as Úbeda, had the its golden age around the 16th century.
-Responsible for the main Renaissance monuments in its old center.
+Baeza, as Úbeda, had its Golden Age around the 16th century.
+Responsible for the main Renaissance monuments the city center.

 We visited the Catedral de la Natividad de Nuestra Señora, which was as impressive as the churches we visited in Úbeda.
 Although also built over a mosque, the church was completely reconstructed in the 16th century, and the few islamic remains are almost hidden from sight ever since.

-Back in Úbeda, in the evening we brought a visit to the Sinagoga del Agua.
+Back in Úbeda, in the evening we visited the Sinagoga del Agua.
 The synagogue was only recently discovered, when a local builder was renovating the house on top.
 The public spaces and probable living quarters of the rabbi occupy the first floor and the basement.

 There are 4 guided tours a day.
 We visited the last one in the evening and were impressed.
 Not only by the construction, but more so by the atmosphere.
 The tour takes between 30 and 45 minutes and costs only a few euros.